Waleedmz10/Waleedmz10.github.io/_posts/2026-04-16-Root-on-Wheels-Hacking-a-Connected-Dashcam.md

 ## Poking Around the Filesystem

-With a root shell, the next step is the usual embedded-Linux tour: what is running, what is mounted, and what is on filesystem.
+With a root shell, the next step is the usual embedded-Linux tour: what is running, what is mounted, and what is on the filesystem.

 Two things to note up front: